adityayadav800/Stock-Market-WebApp-Spring-Boot/README.md

-This repository contains 3 different folders mentioned below:
+This repository contains 2 different Branches mentioned below:
-1. Screenshot of working application
+1. Main Branch : Frontend - Angular
-2. Frontend - Angular
+2. Master Branch : Backend - Spring Boot Microservices

-3. Backend - Spring Boot Microservices
+Both of which contain Screenshot folder.

 ## Frontend :
 Frontend contains the Angular developed part which performs all the basic functions as asked.